khrouatbi/sql_injection/README.md

 2. How to prevent sql injection vulnerability above by

 a. improving the flawed code?
-use placeholders as shown on code above.
+Use placeholders (?) as shown on code above.

 b. applying infrastructural tools?

+We can use Selenium for automated testing.
+There exist other tools like SQLMap or jSQL.

 3.How to automate a sql injection security test with CI/CD systems?